 If you're a study abroad or exchange student, studying at BOND for one or two semesters, you must make sure you're enrolled in 30 credit points of internal (on-campus) subjects each semester.

-Please review your Student visa conditions (Department of Immigration and Border Protection)
+Please review your Student visa conditions via the Department of Home Affairs.

 Frequently asked questions

 If you withdraw from a subject after the census date and you are a tuition fee paying student , you will be fully liable for the fee.
 If you have deferred your tuition fees to FEE-HELP you will incur the debt.

 If you withdrew from a subject/s after the census because of special circumstances you may be able to get your tuition fee credited or your Fee-HELP debt remitted

 The relevant forms are available online from eStudent.
 You must provide a personal statement plus independent documentary evidence to demonstrate that you meet the special circumstances guidelines.

 If you withdrew from your subject/s after the last withdrawal date without academic penalty (Week 7 for standard semesters), you will receive a “WF- withdrawn fail” for the subject/s.
 “WF” grades are included in the calculation of your grade point average (GPA).